n8n-io/n8n-docs/docs/doc2/fileshare/watchdog-windows.md

   There are two more specific parameters:

-  When exporting to Infor OS:
+  When exporting to Infor OS three document types are available
-    - Document types → here you have the choice between three different document types

 ![](/_images/doc2/Import_Watchdog_Windows_General_Settings_1.png)